 You don’t need to reinvent the wheel here.
 You can easily emulate strategies from successful marketing and sales teams and create winning automated email programs in a snap.
 We recommend using tools such as Zapier, Outreach, Autopilot, and Instapage to build killer marketing workflows and automations.
 Once they’re built, they can run automatically and bring to you interested candidates ready to chat.

-Automate Interview Scheduling
+Automate Interview Scheduling to Streamline Your Recruiting

 And the automation doesn’t have to stop there.
 Along with your email marketing automation, you can use tools like Calendly to get candidates to schedule their interviews themselves, saving you precious time that can be better spent elsewhere.
 And you’re improving the candidate experience at the same time: the candidates actually prefer this method as it’s easy-to-use and gives them full flexibility in choosing the time that works best for them.